pratikchhya/Visualizing-Doubles/README.md

 ```

 ## Challenges/Limitations:
-- Some of the brewery location values(latitude, longitude) has been approximated.
+- For Breweries with multiple locations - Google API provided the first address it was able to find even though that might not be the actual one.
-- The rating for individual beer was not available, the indicated rating in data page is for brewery as a whole.
+- The rating for individual beers were not available, the indicated rating in datatable is for brewery as a whole.
-- One of the data sources did not had beer style defined.
+- Using multiple data sources
+- We had to create a family tree to connect beers and their style.

 ## Next Steps:
 - Make the application dynamic to make it interactive with users ( i.e users could rate beers or add brewery information)